chojomok/points/README.md

 Here are the following versions and the command line needed to install the module.

 #### How to install NPM ###
-Follow the directions from this [NPM documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm) relevant to your operating system
+Follow the directions from this [NPM documentation](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm) relevant to your operating system.

 Module: Version  | NPM install line
 ------------- | -------------
 NodeJS: V10.19.0 | ```npm i node@10.19.0```
 Express: 4.17.1  | ```npm i express@4.17.1```
 Joi: 13.7.0  | ```npm i joi@13.7.0```

+Alternatively, after you have npm installed, you can run ```npm install``` in the root directory of the project to install all the packages defined in package.json.

 ## How to run the service ##
 In your command line or terminal, change directories to where app.js is located. </br>